Click on a topic for more information:

 ANJEC supports a ban on hydrofracking and for regulation by the Delaware River Basin Commission to prevent pollution and avoid degradation of the water resources and ecosystems of the Delaware River Watershed.

-Some New Jersey municipalities have passed resolutions opposing the dangerous consequences of hydrofracking.
+Two New Jersey municipalities have enacted ordinances banning fracking and doz dozens of NJ communities have passed resolutions opposing the dangerous consequences of hydrofracking.

 Click here for a sample resolution for use by municipalities.